stevealexrs/OpenCore-Legion-5i-17IMH05H/README.md

 ### AiportItlwm Not Working If You Shutdown From Windows And Boot Mac
 Probably because of Windows Fast Startup but not sure how to fix it.

+### Trackpad
+Likely can be fixed by following this guide to add [SSDT-XOSI](https://dortania.github.io/Getting-Started-With-ACPI/Laptops/trackpad-methods/manual.html#enabling-trackpad).
+The downside is it might cause issue in Windows so I didn't add it.

 ### Weird Error Message But Still Boot
 Unknown